philipparvaneh/Interactive-Lab-Hub/Lab 3/README.md

-MCSF: Ok, ordering 1 milk cartoon, 1 greek yogurt, and 1 carton of eggs from Wholefood Delivery.
+MCSF: Ok, ordering 1 milk carton, 1 greek yogurt, and 1 carton of eggs from Wholefood Delivery.
 Your total is $9.72, would you like me to place the order?